Ella in Hamburg

-Ella in Hamburg is a 1965 (see 1965 in music) live album by the American jazz singer Ella Fitzgerald, recorded in Hamburg, Germany.
+Ella in Hamburg is a 1965 live album by the American jazz singer Ella Fitzgerald, recorded in Hamburg, Germany.

 Ella is accompanied by a trio led by the pianist Tommy Flanagan.

 This was Ella's last live solo album to be released on the Verve label, and provides a perfect snapshot of her concert repertoire and voice at this stage of her career.

-On September 18, 2007 the album was released on CD worldwide, on the Verve Record "Originals" reissues.
+On September 18, 2007, the album was released on CD worldwide, on the Verve "Originals" reissues.